nblockchain/fsx/CONTRIBUTING.md

-* For formatting/indentation, please use fantomless-tool (install it via `dotnet tool install -g fantomless-tool --version $version`, using the same $version we use, which you can find in our .CI pipelines).
+* For formatting/indentation, please use fantomless-tool (install it via `dotnet tool install -g fantomless-tool --version $version`, using the same $version we use, which you can find in our CI pipelines).
 In fact our CI checks that the formatting is the same as the one done by this tool, so we recommend you to install this in a git pre-commit hook;
 see how to do this here: